jroshalex/esp32-blink/README.md

 # Blink Example

+# NOTE: THIS EXAMPLE HAS BEEN MODIFIED FROM ESP32'S ORIGINAL BLINK EXAMPLE --> THIS CODE WILL ONLY FLASH THE BLUE LED ON ESP32 DEVKIT V1, THERE ARE NO LED STRIPS USED HERE.

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

 This example demonstrates how to blink a LED by using the GPIO driver or using the [led_strip](https://components.espressif.com/component/espressif/led_strip) library if the LED is addressable e.g. [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
 The `led_strip` library is installed via [component manager](main/idf_component.yml).